CSCI-KNOX/CSCI-3753-PA0/README.md

 modules-load=dwc2,g_ether
 ```
 The above parameter should be added after the `rootwait` parameter.
 Yes the above parameter is a single parameter, meaning don’t add a bunch of space characters within it.
 More information on networking over USB on Linux can be found [here](http://www.linux-usb.org/usbnet/).
+-->

 ### Step 3.1: Enabling Remote Access

-> **NOTE:** This step can be skipped if you only use a direct connection to your Pi or only use your Pi with a monitor and keyboard.
+> **NOTE:** This step can be skipped if you ONLY use a direct connection to your Pi or ONLY use your Pi with a monitor and keyboard.
+If you want to access the Pi remotely, you will need to perform this step.

 The Raspberry Pi Foundation is disabling SSH (Secure SHell) by default in Raspbian as a security precaution.
 More information on the subject can be found [here](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/).
 To enable SSH, we will be adding a file called `ssh`  to the `boot` partition on the SD card.
 The file can be blank, and it has no extensions.
 It should exist at the same location as the other files that were edited above.
 The boot directory is read during the booting of the Pi and if a file named `ssh` is found in the directory, then SSH is enabled at boot time.
 This is useful if we don't have a monitor to login and enable SSH manually after each boot of the Pi.